Change Management Implementation and Benefit Choices - Managed Change Vs Unmanaged or Reactive Change

-Unmanaged or Reactive Change
+Unmanaged or Reactive Change:

 Change management programmes commonly fail, which means objectives are not achieved and the organisation does not make a return on investment.
 These failed approaches usually do not have a planned and systematic approach to preparing, communicating, and implementing change in the organisation.
 In unmanaged change, the leader of the organisation authorises and announces the change and then reverts back to fully focusing on normal day-to-day operations.
 They leave the change team on their own and wonder why the change implementation fails.
 In some cases, the change leaves the organisation performing worse than before.
 In reactive change, the leader still focuses on normal day-to-day operations but reacts and starts to focus on the change when performance dips for longer than expected.
-By putting in good resources and focusing on the change, performance can improve.
+By putting in quality resources and focusing on the change, performance can improve.

-Managed Change
+Managed Change:

-"It never ceases to amaze me how often I have to remind change management professionals that the reason we are implementing the change is to achieve benefits realisation" ~ Peter F Gallagher
+"It never ceases to amaze me how often I have to remind change management professionals that the reason we are implementing the change is to achieve benefits realisation"

 Peter consults, speaks, and writes on the Leadership of Change®.